Size of the Board

 It is the view of the Board that a substantial percentage of non-employee directors’ compensation should be equity-based.

-All directors are encouraged to own the Corporation's stock (whether as a result of exercising stock options, the vesting of restricted stock units, or the purchase of shares).
-It is expected that, within five years of joining the Board, a Director shall own at least 10,000 shares of the Corporation's stock.
+All directors are encouraged to own the Corporation’s stock (whether as a result of exercising stock options, the vesting of restricted stock units, or the purchase of shares).
+It is expected that, within five years of joining the Board, a director shall own the lesser of at least 10,000 shares of the Corporation’s stock or shares of the Corporation’s stock with a value equal to four times the annual cash retainer provided to non-employee directors as part of the Non-Employee Director Compensation program.